Baden-Württemberg support and further development for research data management

-bw2FDM is divided into four working areas:
+bw2FDM is structured in four areas:

 - Further development of the information platform forschungsdaten.info